kspringfield13/chatdeb/README.md

 **Load Raw Data**

-* Provided a script called load_data.py located in the data_ingest/ folder
+* Provided a cross-platform script called `load_data.py` located in the `data_ingest/` folder.
-* It will load CSVs from the raw_data folder into duckDB
+* It loads CSV, Excel or JSON files from `raw_data/` into DuckDB and will skip any missing files instead of failing.

 ```bash
 cd data_ingest